JakubNei/mcs-ICodeCompiler/README.md

 # mcs-ICodeCompiler

-Most useful for Unity3D or any other application that needs a proper mono implementation of ICodeCompiler.
-Main reason is that the official mono implementation depends heavily on paths and more often than not does not work at all, see for your self: https://github.com/mosa/Mono-Class-Libraries/blob/master/mcs/class/System/Microsoft.CSharp/CSharpCodeCompiler.cs
+Unity's mono ICodeCompiler iplementation depends heavily on paths and likely will not work (see for your self: https://github.com/mosa/Mono-Class-Libraries/blob/master/mcs/class/System/Microsoft.CSharp/CSharpCodeCompiler.cs), thus if you build a game it will most likely not work (it does seem to work in editor).
+That is why i have implemented my own ICodeCompiler that uses compiled modified mcs (mono c# compiler).

 Thankfully for us mcs was recently dual licensed under MIT X11 and GNU GPL.
 Thus we choose MIT X11 which allows use in commercial applications. (see: https://github.com/mono/mono/blob/master/LICENSE)

 Part of ongoing effort to perfect the question for: http://answers.unity3d.com/questions/364580/scripting-works-in-editor-try-it-but-not-build.html

 ## Steps I took to make this work